 How to get going on the scholarship search

-It can be hard to know where to start.
+It can be hard to know where to start looking for scholarships.
 You can learn more by visiting Federal Student Aid, a website managed by the U.S. Department of Education.
-This is the federal agency for which you will fill out the Free Application of Federal Student Aid (FAFSA) to determine how much federal financial aid your student will receive.
-The agency offers guidance on scholarships, including what other sources to tap for more information, including the free scholarship search tool from the U.S. Department of Labor.
+This is the federal agency for which you will fill out the Free Application of Federal Student Aid (FAFSA®) to determine how much federal financial aid your student will receive.
+The agency offers tips and advice on scholarships, including what other sources to tap for more information.
+The Department of Labor also offers a free scholarship search tool.

-If your child is still a few years away from heading off to their higher education, make sure to write down the names of the scholarships that you might want to apply for at a later time, or use the list functionality that some scholarship search sites offer.
+If your child is still a few years away from heading off to their higher education, make sure to write down the names of the scholarships that you might want to apply for later, or use the list functionality that scholarship search sites offer.

 Remember, you shouldn’t have to pay to apply for a scholarship.
 If an organization asks for a fee or credit card number, do not share that information with them.